nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Example of usage:

-`50`
+`53.2`

 Expected Outcome:

 ```
 ____________________________________________________________
-Are you sure you want to change the storage weight (in kg) from '10.0' to '50.0'?
-Type y for Yes and n for No.
+Are you sure you want to change the storage weight (in kg) from '7.0' to '53.2'?
+Please type 'y'/'yes' to confirm, or 'n'/'no' to disregard:
 ____________________________________________________________

 ```

 Example of usage (selecting **yes**):